altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

     meant to be a long list of dramatic-ironic statements __}
 `
 "M::And that was what?"
-"R::Information, particularly about the leaders of the awoken, basic affairs really" "M::When you say current?"
+'R::Information, particularly about the leaders of the awoken, basic affairs really' "M::When you say current?"
-"R::Current from the perspective of one Felix Danabrus.
+'R::Current from the perspective of one Felix Danabrus.
 A year out from his last visit to the academy in New York.
-His was the closest, most are in a meeting in Romania."
+His was the closest, most are in a meeting in Romania.'
 "M::Why Romania?"
 *Martha stopped scrubbing.*
-"R::Some thoughts originated there, need to be kept in line every few years...
+'R::Some thoughts originated there, need to be kept in line every few years...
-Bad things happen otherwise."
+Bad things happen otherwise.'
 }
 {
 *He walked up to the kitchen when she closed the faucet.*
-"R::You've got to learn quickly, they already know about you.
+'R::You must got to learn quickly, they already know about you.
-I took care of some things otherwise Felix was going to come kill you" "M::But I was going to kill myself, I mean that thing was going to make me?
+I took care of some things otherwise Felix was going to come kill you' "M::But I was going to kill myself, I mean that thing was going to make me?
 So why send Felix?"
-"R::If you..."
+'R::If you...'
 `Awoke=>(~Aware of linked-cognitive processing~,
 ~Able to transmit and receive data along the link~)
 `
 "M::So linked-mind information processing… like psychics?"
-"R::Think like mind melding on star trek, but at any range" "M::So we're wireless"
+'R::Think like mind melding on star trek, but at any range' "M::So we're wireless"
-"R::More or less, yes"
+'R::More or less, yes'
 "M::I didn't learn that in science class, pretty sure we don't have wifi in our heads."
 ~Martha was growing worried.~
 'Was he talking about a chip...
 Did the government put a chip in her brain?
 No, that was a ridiculous thought though, right?'
-"R::Not wifi, linked mind-information processing.
+'R::Not wifi, linked mind-information processing.
 A functional quantum information transfer method.
-Requiring only special thinking to formulate the proper chemical reactions in the brain to make it work."
+Requiring only special thinking to formulate the proper chemical reactions in the brain to make it work.'
 }
 {
 "M::I think that's literally insane"
-"R::Well, I mean, you can't argue with results, it's pretty easy to prove that it works with another human."
+'R::Well, I mean, you can not argue with results.'
 "M::Right, you're a figment of my imagination"
-"R::My author's imagination, and well, a part of you does leak in too.
+'R::The imagination of my author, and well, a part of you does leak in too.
-Nothing's generally water tight like that"
+Nothing is generally water tight like that'
 *Martha sat at the table. *
 "M::Am I going to get those memories back?"
-*Rossin shifted,*
+*Rossin shifted*
-"R::If you do, that thing will come back and get you.
+'R::If you do, that thing will come back and get you.
-I won't be able to stop it.
+I will not be able to stop it.
-You won't be able to fight it off...
+You will not be able to fight it off...
 Not right now anyway...
 Maybe in a couple of months after you study what it could have been...
 Carefully, would you then maybe have a chance of unraveling it.
 I only know what my author wrote in.
 Apparently there were revisions after I was written...
 But if in a couple months you face it down, the memories should come back...
-They, well: they won't be good memories, they're buried deep for a reason."
+They, well: they will not be good memories: buried deep for a reason.'
 }
 {
 ~Martha sat in silence for a time as she watched Rossin shift back and forth.~